Bellevue, Seattle Procedures to Improve the Skin Surface

 Aquaphor or Alba non-petrolatum jelly TM is applied liberally to the treated skin for several days.
 Post-operative discomfort is usually very minimal and easily controlled with over-the-counter anti-inflammatory medications such as Ibuprofen.
 Sometimes we use anti-inflammatory steroids to reduce on redness and swelling.
 Camouflage cover-up make-up is applied to the healing skin in four to six days.
 Without make-up the skin remains pink for about three weeks depending on the energy used for the treatment.
 Use of appropriate sunscreen is mandatory.
 At the Bel-Red Center for Aesthetic Surgery we also often combine a fractionated CO2 laser treatment with eyelid surgery, facelift or a forehead lift.

 Our scar reconstructive treatment options include topical treatments, minimally invasive scar reconstructive procedures and scar revision surgery.
-When considering scarring revision procedures a person needs to gain an appreciation of the fact that scars are permanent and cannot be erased or fully removed-they may, however, be improved in appearance.
+When considering scarring revision procedures a person needs to gain an appreciation of the fact that scars cannot be erased or fully removed-they may, however, be improved in appearance.
 The goal of scar revision is to create a skin surface that is flat and blends better into the surroundings.
 A flat surface reflects light more evenly without shadowing, is less noticeable and may be further covered-up by application of camouflage makeup.
 Click Here To Learn More

 Rhinophyma is not a new condition, afflicting persons living in the Middle Ages.
 Its cause is not entirely known but it occurs in the later stages of acne rosacea.
 In the early stages of rosacea the skin becomes flushed as blood vessels expand.
 As rosacea progresses, the skin becomes more sensitive with small bumps forming on the nose, cheeks, eyelids and chin.
-As damage to the skin’s blood vessels progresses, skin redness becomes permanent, the skin thickens, pore size increases and the sebaceous glands (oil glands) become more prominent.
+As damage to the skin’s blood vessels progresses, skin redness becomes long term, the skin thickens, pore size increases and the sebaceous glands (oil glands) become more prominent.
 While rhinophyma can affect men or women, it is much more common in men — generally occurring in Caucasian men in their 40’s to 60’s.

 By creating microscopic punctures in the top layers of skin, micro-needling stimulates the body to repair itself with skin renewal.
 As the skin heals, fresh collagen and elastin are naturally induced to smooth fine lines, wrinkles and. scars and result in a refreshed tighter skin surface.